buildfire.components.listView

 }

 Triggered when an item is clicked.
-Passes the item in the options parameter.
+Passes the item in the event parameter.

 Arguments